LiyrAstroph/BRAINS/docs/mcmc.rst

 There is not a general rule to set the values of options.
 Sufficiently large values will work better, but also will cause extra computation time. ``PTol`` also controls the number of levels created.
-If the  number of levels is not satisfactory, one can set ``MaxNumberLevels``.
-The option for maximum number of saves controls the length of the
+If the  number of levels is not satisfactory, one can set ``MaxNumberLevels`` mannually.
+The option for maximum number of saves controls the length of the Markov chains.
-Markov chains.
 Note that this is not the length of the final posterior sample.

+The sampling firstly keeps creating levels unitl ``PTol`` criteria is satisfied or the number of levels equals to ``MaxNumberLevels``.
+After that, the sampling stops to create new levels and shuttles randomly among the created levels.
+This step can thoroughly explore the likelihood distribution and produces robust posterior sample. **Therefore, in practice, if "PTol" is too small, the sampling might be creating levels in the end of running, even though the fits already look acceptable.
+In this case, one can set "MaxNumberLevels" mannually to the number of levels already created and then resmue the running (see :ref:`resume_label`).**

 To check whether the values of options are appropriate, one may run the posterior processing to inspect the log-likelihood-curve (see also the user mannual in the package DNest3 developed by Brendon J. Brewer, which is available at https://github.com/eggplantbren/DNest3).
 This can done by calling the function `postprocess(temperature=1, doshow=False)` provided in the plotting interface (see :ref:`plot_label`).

+**Fig.1** shows an example of a good run with the presence of a peak in the plot of posterior weights with log(X).
+**Fig.2** shows an example of a bad run, where there is not a clear peak in the plot of posterior weights with log(X).
+However, because the BLR models hardly reproduce all the fine features in the emission-line variations, we usually need to set a high posterior temperature (T>1) to force the peak to appear, which is equivalent to enlarging the data errors.

 .. figure:: _static/fig_post_good.jpg
   :align: center

-  Example for log-likelihood cruve of a good run with appropriate options.
+  **Fig.1** Example for log-likelihood cruve of a good run with appropriate options.

 .. figure:: _static/fig_post_bad.jpg
   :align: center

-  Example for log-likelihood cruve of a bad run with inappropriate options.
+  **Fig.2** Example for log-likelihood cruve of a bad run with inappropriate options.